softindex/uikernel/docs/docs/bulk-operations.md

 - To select/unselect all records, we use `grid.toggleSelectAll` method.
 - To get all selected records, we use `grid.getAllSelected` method.

-Lets implement a simple grid which will consist of 'name', 'surname', 'phone', 'age', 'gender' fields and first column 'bulk' containing checkboxes for toggling selection of records.
+Let's implement a simple grid which will consist of 'name', 'surname', 'phone', 'age', 'gender' fields and first column 'bulk' containing checkboxes for toggling selection of records.